England Ireland Find Havens

 Image: Michael Harpur

-Continuing northwestward past Marchwood Yacht Club pontoon for just under a mile leads to the 'Eling' east cardinal buoy.
+Continuing northwestward past the Marchwood Yacht Club pontoon for just under a mile leads to the 'Eling' east cardinal buoy.
 The approaches to the 'Eling' east cardinal buoy have a minimum maintained depth of 12.6 metres of water, but it shallows immediately afterwards.
 The Eling Channel, which leads to the Eling Basin Click to view haven, dries 250 metres southeast of its entrance.

 LISTED WAYPOINTS